electroneum/electroneum-ledger-app/doc/user/bolos-app-electroneum.rst

    - Connect your Nano S or your Blue, enter your PIN, and stay on the dashboard;
    - Click on *show developer items* on the bottom right corner;
-   - Click on the green bottom arrow icon near the Ledger *Monero* logo;
+   - Click on the green bottom arrow icon near the Ledger *electroneum* logo;
    - Confirm the installation when required on your device by pressing the right button above the checkmark;
    - Quit the Ledger Manager